Foreign travel advice

 Laws and cultural differences

-Police checks and ID
+Police checks and personal ID

-There are frequent police checks and police officers have the legal right to ask for ID on the street.
+There are frequent police checks and police officers have the right to ask for ID on the street.
 Always carry a copy of the photo page of your passport with you.

-Exporting art and antiques
+Buying and exporting art and antiques

 Using cameras